 Is there anything cozier than cuddling up with the fam and watching a movie?
 Probably not.
-So consider creating a dedicated media room in your home.
-Most spare corners will do, really, whether it's your basement or your attic.
-A media room doesn't need much – a large TV, surround sound, and cozy seating will do.
-Beyond movie night, a home theater is really a multi-use space that can be used as a living room, family room, and entertainment room.
+So, consider creating a dedicated media room in your home.
+Most spare corners will work, really, whether it's your basement or your attic.
+A media room doesn't need much; a large TV, surround sound, and cozy seating will do.
+Beyond movie night, a home theater is really a multiuse space that can double as a living room, family room, and entertainment room.

 Video of the Day

-If your creative juices are flowing already, below are 15 fun design ideas.
+If your creative juices are already flowing, below are 14 fun design ideas.

 1. Don't skimp on the decor.